Mythica

 Mythica was a never-released massively multiplayer online role-playing game (or "MMORPG") based on Norse mythology.
 It was under development by Microsoft Game Studios (MGS) for Windows-running PCs until it was cancelled in early 2004.
 The game had been under development for over two years and had a development staff of forty at the time of cancellation.

 As with most MMORPGs, one would have needed to purchase the game software and then subscribe to the game service, paying a monthly fee.
-The combat design was centered on being a demi-god, including the ability to swat waves of enemies aside to focus on their boss.
+The combat design was centered on being a demigod, including the ability to swat waves of enemies aside to focus on their boss.

 Lawsuit

 In December 2003, Microsoft was sued for trademark infringement and unfair competition by Mythic Entertainment, the developers of the competing MMORPG Dark Age of Camelot.
 Mythic claimed in the lawsuit that the terms "Mythic" and "Mythica" were so close as to cause consumer confusion, thus infringing on Mythic's trademark.

 On May 25, 2004, three months after the game was cancelled, Mythic Entertainment announced that the case was settled and that Microsoft agreed to not use the Mythica name on new online computer games and to not register it as a trademark.
 Also as part of the deal, Microsoft gave Mythica-related trademarks and domain names to Mythic.